Soloplan/whatson/README.md

  ## Documentation

- Documentation is avaliable as a [github WIKI](https://github.com/Soloplan/whatson/wiki)
+ Documentation is available as a [github WIKI](https://github.com/Soloplan/whatson/wiki)

  ## Contribution